SeaseLtd/rated-ranking-evaluator/rre-persistence-plugin/rre-persistence-plugin-elasticsearch/README.md

 The queries themselves are flattened, so that one document is created for each configuration set the query is run against.
-In other words, if you have three configuration versions, each query will generate three Elasticsearch documents, with the metrics for one version.
+In other words, if you have three configuration versions, each query will generate three Elasticsearch documents, each with the metrics for one version.

 ## Usage (Maven)